What is a Catastrophic Injury?

 - Future medical bills resulting from your injury.
 (This could include medical treatment for chronic conditions, such as pain; and future surgeries, such as skin grafts or plastic surgery.)

 - Permanent injury or disability.

 - Home and vehicle modifications (such as wheelchair ramps and wheelchair lifts).

 - Loss of career or earning capacity.

 - Mental anguish and emotional duress.

 - Damages for loss of enjoyment of life.

-To find out exactly what kind of damages you can claim in your case, it’s important that you consult an experienced Winter Park personal injury lawyer.
+To find out exactly what kind of damages you can claim in your case, it’s important that you consult an attorney.
 A legal professional may be able to examine the specifics of your claim and point out potential damages you hadn’t thought of.